List of DC Comics characters: S: Shat-Ru

 Shat-Ru is a supporting character appearing in American comic books published by DC Comics.

 Among the Lords of Order, he was formerly antagonistic against Doctor Fate for perceived failures as an agent of order, believing him to have humiliated the Lords of Orders for failing to abolish the forces of chaos caused by the Lords of Chaos during his tenure as Doctor Fate.

 Shat-Ru would later challenge Inza Cramer as Doctor Fate, becoming trapped in the previous, old body of Kent Nelson unable to release himself without risking his destruction.
-Over time, Shat-Ru bonds with Nelson and Inza while posing as Kent's grandfather whom he is supposedly named to continue his work as a college teacher teaching archaeology.
+Over time, Shat-Ru bonds with Nelson and Inza while posing as Kent's grandfather who is supposedly continuing his work as a college teacher teaching archaeology.
 He also serves as Nelson's patron temporarily and enters a relationship with the human Dorothea.

 Shellshock

 Shellshock is the name of several characters appearing in American comic books published by DC Comics.